santhosh220z/ml-projects/README.md

 ## K-Nearest Neighbors (KNN)

 K-Nearest Neighbors (KNN) is a simple, yet powerful supervised machine learning algorithm used for classification and regression tasks.
 It works by identifying the 'k' closest data points to a given input based on a distance metric (commonly Euclidean distance), and makes predictions based on the majority class (for classification) or average value (for regression) of those neighbors.
 KNN is a non-parametric, instance-based learning method that requires no explicit training phase, making it intuitive and easy to implement.

+## Convolutional Neural Network (CNN)

+Convolutional Neural Networks (CNNs) are a class of deep learning models designed to process and analyze visual data.
+They use convolutional layers to automatically extract spatial features from images, followed by pooling and fully connected layers for classification or regression tasks.
+CNNs are widely used in computer vision applications such as image classification, object detection, and segmentation due to their ability to learn hierarchical patterns and reduce computational complexity.